1849

 1904

-The end of an era: August Horn, founder of the Horn and Schwalm Brewery and the first president of the Oshkosh Brewing Company passes away More.
+August Horn, co-founder of Horn and Schwalm's Brooklyn Brewery and the first president of the Oshkosh Brewing Company passes away More.

 August Horn was a colorful character and we have stories about him here, here and here.